VTQuantMethodsEEB/lisleypgomes/README.md

 This second week, I have explored my data by using tidy format function.
 I omitted my NA values to fix those mistakes in my data.
 I ran sumarise and mutate functions to check for differences in my grouping (age, gender and fish consumption during the low season for fish).

+##WEEK 3###

+CODE : biol5504_Week3_XXXXXXXX.R

+DATA: BIOL5504_gomes_dataset.csv

+This third week, I have explored the use of ggplot.
+That included plotting data (continuous and categorical), overlaying them with colors and shapes, customizing colors, scale and labels of graphs.